Ayfri/Kore/website/src/jsMain/resources/markdown/doc/contributing/CI_CD_and_Releases.md

 Current repository automation is split across dedicated workflows under `.github/workflows`:

-- `ci.yml`: runs the Gradle test suite on pushes and pull requests targeting `master`.
+- `ci.yml`: runs `./gradlew testAll` on pushes and pull requests targeting `master`, on both Ubuntu and Windows runners. `testAll` is a root task defined in the `kotest-conventions` convention plugin that aggregates every Kotlin Multiplatform module's `allTests` task (JVM, Node.js, and browser via Karma) - see [Multiplatform Support][multiplatform] for what runs where.
 - `codeql.yml`: runs GitHub CodeQL analysis for `actions` and `java-kotlin` on pushes, pull requests, manual dispatch, and a weekly schedule.
 - `publish.yml`: performs the manual release publication flow.